Netzeband/talking_agents/README.md

 ## Limitations and Possible Improvements

+One of the most obvious idea for improvements is to use audio output of models like `gpt-4o-audio-preview` for generating the podcast audio.
+This leads to a very strong increase of quality, since the voice output of this model is much more natural than the voice output of the TTS model from Azure.
+However, the costs would increase drastically, since generating the interview of a single episode would cost around 500.000 tokens, which is around $20 for the current prices of `gpt-4o-audio-preview`.
+I have already implemented a proof of concept, and it works quite well, but I need to wait until cheaper models are available.

 During my work on that project, I identified two very important steps of the podcast creation, which affect the output quality much more than every other
 step: